empower-lab-dartmouth/Pain-Patterns/README.md

 These instructions will get you copies of the iOS and Android app and Python scripts up and running on your local machine for development and testing purposes.

+If part of the development team PLEASE remember to push and pull code responsibly to avoid merge conflicts. :)

 ## Setup (github and python)

 ### Cloning from git